Odds to Win MLB’s 2025 MVP: Updated Trackers & Betting Lines (August 2025)

 When betting on awards futures, timing is everything.
 Knowing when it is right to strike is half the battle in making sure you are finding value on the board.
 Right now, there is very little value on betting on Aaron Judge to win the AL MVP, because there is not much upside, but you also have to understand that it is not wise to bet against him either.

-If there is one play in the AL right now, it is probably Cal Raleigh just because he has the potential to run down Judge in the AL MVP race, and the odds have gotten long enough for him to do it that it has become an attractive proposition for a smaller wager that can pay off big.
+If there is one play in the AL right now, it is probably Cal Raleigh just because he has the potential to snag that lead back from Judge in the AL MVP race, and the odds have gotten long enough for him to do it that it has become an attractive proposition for a smaller wager that can pay off big.